deployphp/recipes/docs/rollbar.md

 ## Usage

-Since you should only notify Rollbar channel of a successfull deployment, the `rollbar:notify` task should be executed right at the end.
+Since you should only notify Rollbar channel of a successful deployment, the `rollbar:notify` task should be executed right at the end.

 ```php
 after('deploy', 'rollbar:notify');